-Griffith Observatory is open Thursday-Sunday.
-The grounds, terraces, and sidewalks are generally open every day.
-Visitor capacity control for the building will be used during very busy times; this may result in waits of 10-20 minutes.
+Please be aware the building is often busy, and the galleries and theaters may be crowded.
+Visitor capacity control for the building may be used during very busy times; this may result in waits of 5-15 minutes.

 There is limited parking near the Observatory.
 Road closures are likely when traffic becomes congested.
 See below for more details.

 Most park areas and facilities in Griffith Park are open, including trails and golf courses.
 Griffith Park is open daily from 5:00 a.m. to 10:30 p.m.

 Road parking and lots are open.
 There is paid parking available in and around the Observatory (see below).

 Road closures are possible if traffic becomes congested.

 The Los Angeles Department of Transportation (LADOT) operates daily low cost DASH Observatory/Los Feliz public bus service from the Vermont/Sunset Metro Red Line station to the Observatory (see map at right).
 DASH Observatory/Los Feliz service operates daily from 10:00 a.m. to 10:00 p.m.